cesarnml/99bottles/README.md

 #### 4.8 Discovering Deeper Abstractions (8 pages)

-- [often] the underlying concept is not immediately obvious ... unfortunately this is a constant of programming life.
+- Often the underlying concept is not immediately obvious - this is unfortunately a constant of programming life
--
+- The discovery process requires patience and systematic exploration of the code

 #### 4.9 Depending on Abstractions (4 pages)